sagenorton/prplsage/src/pages/projects/project-2.md

 <div class="columns">
     <div  class="column-one">

-#### Overview
+## Overview

-The Mahalo Promotions website is a key project for a Spokane-based music promotions company, highlighting the seamless integration of web design and development skills.
-The site was developed to showcase music events and promote artists, providing a functional, appealing, and dynamic online presence for the company.
-As the Front-End Developer, I played a central role in creating a site that effectively meets the needs of the music promotions industry.
+As the Front-End Developer for the Mahalo Promotions website, I led the creation of a pivotal online platform for a Spokane-based music promotions company.
+This project seamlessly combined web design and development to showcase music events and promote artists, delivering a functional and visually appealing online presence.
+My role involved crafting a site that meets the industry’s dynamic needs while ensuring it remains user-friendly and engaging.
+The mobile-first, minimalist design was tailored to the target audience’s heavy mobile usage, prioritizing content accessibility and ease of navigation.
+Through innovative custom coding, I brought the client’s vision to life with unique design elements and advanced functionalities.

-#### Details
+## Details

-The website was designed with a mobile-first approach, catering to the target audience's prevalent use of mobile devices.
-The minimalist design emphasizes content, ensuring that users can easily navigate and find the information they need without distraction.
-The project involved custom coding in HTML, CSS, and JavaScript, which allowed for the creation of unique design elements and advanced functionalities that aligned with the client's vision.

-#### Conclusion

-The Mahalo Promotions website successfully combines design and development to create a visually appealing and functional platform for showcasing music events and promoting artists.
-The mobile-first design and responsive layout ensure a consistent user experience across devices, while the minimalist aesthetics keep the focus on content.
-The use of custom coding allowed for advanced functionalities tailored to the client's vision.
-As the Front-End Developer, I ensured the site was structured for easy updates and maintenance, adapting to the ever-changing needs of the music industry.
+The Mahalo Promotions website was designed with a clear focus on delivering a consistent and responsive experience across all devices.
+By leveraging HTML, CSS, and JavaScript, I integrated custom features that enhanced the site's aesthetics and usability beyond standard templates.
+The minimalist approach ensured that the content took center stage, allowing users to effortlessly discover and navigate the site.
+Understanding the fast-paced nature of the music industry, I structured the site to be easily updated and maintained, providing the company with a robust platform that adapts to their evolving needs.
+This project stands as a testament to the successful integration of creative design with technical expertise, meeting both client expectations and industry standards.

 </div>
 <div class="column-two">

-#### Tools
+## Tools

 <div class="skills-container">
 <img src="/assets/icons/WordPress.svg" alt="WordPress" class="skill-icon">